-There are several factors that determine the how long your assessment may take.
+There are several factors that determine how long your assessment may take.
 The FAS typically processes domestic assessments within 3-4 weeks, and foreign assessments in 10 weeks.
-This webpage, within the Transfer Credit Section website, describe how they conduct the transfer credit assessment.
+This webpage, within the Transfer Credit Section website, describes how they conduct the transfer credit assessment.

 The FAS assesses your incoming course content and scores to determine if they qualify as transfer credits at U of T. For each credit, this includes an assessment of:

 - the discipline (i.e., area of study, as indicated by 3-letter course designator);